react-cross-platform/react-cross-platfrom-dev-book/README.md

 ### Mature matters!

-Is Rect mature enough for WEB?
+Is React mature enough for WEB?
 Yes, the most.

 Is Electron mature enough for Desktop?
 If you like VSCode, Atom, Slack, Discord and believe in GitHub - Yes.